How Long Does ESTA Last?

 Traveling with ESTA authorization

-Under the Visa Waiver Program (VWP) citizens of 38 partner countries are permitted to travel to the United States without a visa for the purposes of tourism and business for up to 90 days.
+Under the Visa Waiver Program (VWP) citizens of certain countries are permitted to travel to the United States without a visa for the purposes of tourism and business for up to 90 days.

 To qualify for the VWP, travellers must first obtain authorization to travel to the US under the Electronic System for Travel Authorization (ESTA).